junlimfe/Capstone2/README.md

 ## 5. Pre-processing and Training Data Development

     •	Create dummy or indicator features for categorical variables
     •	Standardize the magnitude of numeric features: minmax or standard scaler
-•	Split into testing and training datasets:
+    •	Split into testing and training datasets

 ## 6. Modeling